Swarthon/Wikimage/README.md

 Compiling
 ---------

-To use it, you will need to be on a Linux system (running X11), and have ImageMagick, curl libraries installed.
-Then run `make`
+To compile this software, you will need to run cmake.
+Some libraries are also required : ImageMagick, curl.
+If you have X11, you can also enable `USE_X11` option, which provide a screen size detection.

 Running
 -------

-To simply run the program like this `./wikimage`.
+To run the program, move to `bin` then run `./wikimage`.
 If you want to use it as your desktop background image, run it once, then set your desktop image as the image you want (See [Naming](Naming) for more informations about what is what).

 Naming
 ------